New Challenges in the Management of Heart Failure: Meet the Experts

 Juan Carlos Kaski is Professor of Cardiovascular Science (Emeritus) at the Molecular and Clinical Sciences Research Institute, St Gorge’s, University of London, and Hon.
 Consultant Cardiologist at St George’s Hospital and the Royal Brompton Hospital in London, UK.
 He is Doctor Honoris Causa of several universities worldwide, a past-President of the International Society of Cardiovascular Pharmacotherapy and Fellow of over 30 scientific societies worldwide.
 JC Kaski has received numerous national and international awards for his research work and both his clinical and educational activities.
 Professor Kaski is Chairman-elect, European Society of Cardiology Working Group on Cardiovascular Pharmacotherapy, Editor-in-Chief of the European Cardiology Review Journal, Deputy Editor of the European Heart Journal, Co-Editor of the ESC Handbook on Cardiovascular Pharmacotherapy and editorial board member of JACC and over 20 other scientific journals.
 Prof Kaski’s research areas include inflammatory and immunological mechanisms of atherosclerosis, microvascular and vasospastic angina, INOCA and MINOCA, biomarkers of cardiovascular risk and management of angina pectoris.
 He has authored over 600 scientific papers on these topics in peer review journals and edited 10 books.

-Giuseppe Rosano is Consultant Cardiologist and Professor of Cardiology at St George’s, University of London where he is also the director of MSc Heart Failure.
+Giuseppe Rosano is Consultant Cardiologist and Professor of Cardiology at St George’s, University of London, UK where he is also the director of MSc Heart Failure.

 Dr Alexander Lyon is a leading London-based consultant cardiologist, specialising in the field of heart failure, cardiomyopathy, cardio-oncology and takotsubo syndrome.
 He is highly experienced, and is well-versed in all aspects of cardiology.
 Along with his private clinics at Royal Brompton Hospital and in central London, he is also senior lecturer for the National Heart and Lung Institute at Imperial College London.